aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 - Run hard through the base.
 Do not slow down to look.
 - From third, the read is how far the ball gets away, not simply whether it was dropped.
 - Listen to the base coach.
-- Finish with a slide on every steal so the sliding work carries over.
+- Finish every steal with a controlled stop on the base.
+See [Stopping on the Base](#stopping-on-the-base).

 ## Live Steal Reps with Signs

 **Time:** 12 minutes.
-This is the closer for Practice 1 and the first time the sign, the release, and the slide happen in one rep.
+This is the closer for Practice 1 and the first time the sign, the release, and the finish at the base happen in one rep.

 ### Setup

 - Runners lined up at first.
 - A coach in the first base coach's box giving signs.
 - A coach at the pitcher's spot with a ball, throwing to a second coach or a catcher.
-- A base or mat at second to slide into.
+- A base at second to stop on.

 ### How to run it

 1. The base coach says a name, pauses, and gives steal or hold.
 The runner acknowledges.
 2. The coach at the mound goes through a full throwing motion and releases.
-3. On steal, the runner leaves on release and slides into second.
+3. On steal, the runner leaves on release and stops on second under control.
 On hold, she stays.
 4. Next runner up.
 Keep it moving.

 Mix in holds often enough that going is a decision rather than a reflex.
 If every sign is steal, they stop reading it.